iredmail/docs/en_US/iredmail-easy/1-iredmail-easy.getting.start.md

 ## Summary

-__iRedMail Easy__ is a web-based platform for iRedMail deployment, upgrade, and technical support.
-With this platform, it's easy to deploy and keep the iRedMail servers up to date, easy to get the fast and professional technical support from iRedMail team.
+__iRedMail Easy__ is a web-based deployment and support platform.
+With this platform, it's easy to deploy and keep the iRedMail server up to date, easy to get the fast and professional technical support from iRedMail team.

 We encourage all users to deploy new iRedMail servers with this platform and keep the servers up to date.